Modelling Territorial Dynamics through Statistical Mechanics: An Application to Resident Foreign Population: Theoretical background

 \subsection{Continuous Ising model vs. Langevin dynamics}

 Both the Continuous Ising model simulated via Monte Carlo with Simulated Annealing (SA) and the Langevin dynamics approach provide complementary yet closely related perspectives on the exploration of high--dimensional energy landscapes.
 In the scheme, new states are generated by local perturbations and accepted with a probability that depends on the energy difference and the current temperature.
 This stochastic acceptance mechanism allows the chain to sample according to the Boltzmann distribution, while the annealing schedule gradually restricts the search to lower--energy configurations.
 Langevin dynamics, in contrast, updates states through a stochastic differential equation in which a deterministic drift term proportional to the negative energy gradient is combined with an additive Gaussian noise.
 Numerical simulation via the Euler--Maruyama scheme yields updates of the form Equation~\ref{eq:euler_maruyama}, in which both drift and noise intensity are scaled by the temperature.
 This makes the Langevin formulation a continuous--time analogue of stochastic gradient descent with noise injection.
-In the present work, the Langevin implementation adopts a simulated annealing schedule identical in spirit to that of the Continuous Ising model: as the temperature decreases, both the deterministic drift and the stochastic perturbations are reduced.
-Consequently, the two procedures converge towards similar dynamics.
+In this study, the Langevin implementation adopts a simulated annealing schedule identical in spirit to that of the Continuous Ising model: as the temperature decreases, both the deterministic drift and the stochastic perturbations are reduced.
+As a consequence, both procedures converge towards similar dynamics.
 While Metropolis--based updates are expressed in terms of acceptance probabilities and discrete proposals, Langevin updates follow a discretized stochastic differential equation, but both share the same stationary distribution and are driven by the same temperature--dependent exploration--exploitation balance.
 This conceptual proximity justifies treating the two algorithms as complementary numerical approaches to the same Gibbsian framework, with the advantage that their results are directly compared and jointly interpreted.
 In particular, when Langevin dynamics is coupled with a simulated annealing schedule, the gradual reduction of both drift and stochastic noise provides a continuous analogue of the acceptance mechanism in Metropolis algorithms, ensuring that the dynamics are progressively biased towards lower-energy configurations.
+The Continuous Ising model and Langevin dynamics should therefore be viewed as complementary rather than competing stochastic formulations.
+Although based on different simulation mechanisms, both explore the same underlying energy landscape and provide alternative perspectives on the local stability of the observed territorial configuration.